Strategy and Funding

 We strongly champion open release of data, including resources, protocols, materials and publications we produce.

-Through open engagement and collaboration with the world-wide scientific community, the Sanger Institute empowers genome research across the globe.
+Through open engagement and collaboration with the scientific community world wide, the Sanger Institute empowers genome research across the globe.

 Genome Research Limited

-The Institute and the wider Wellcome Genome Campus operate under the name of Genome Research Limited (GRL).
-GRL is a wholly owned subsidiary of Wellcome.
-GRL’s mission is to maximise the societal benefit of knowledge obtained from genome sequences.
-There are three main parts of this mission:
+The Institute operates under the name Genome Research Limited (GRL).
+GRL is a wholly owned subsidiary of Wellcome and, as well as the Sanger Institute, includes Wellcome Connecting Science and the BioData Innovation Centre.
+Collectively GRL’s mission is to maximise the societal benefit of knowledge obtained from genome sequences.
+There are three elements to this mission:

 - Research: Advancing understanding of biology using genome sequences and other types of large-scale biological data.